ShaneCurcuru/menotomymatters/_posts/2020-03-13-covid-libraries.md

 ## Most Library Facilities Closed

-Nearly all of the [Minuteman Library Network's](https://www.minlib.net) libraries are now closed due to [COVID-19 health issues](/howto/covid-info/).
-Boston Public Libraries, and libraries and Ashland and Holliston may still be open - See the [updated listing of open libraries nearby](/libraries/).
+Essentially all of the [Minuteman Library Network's](https://www.minlib.net) libraries are now closed due to [COVID-19 health issues](/howto/covid-info/).
+Any libraries that may have been open today may well be closed tomorrow, or are likely already overburdened by other, more local people.
+So it's time to think outside the library, for online resources, or break down and buy used books if you can afford it.

 ## Online Library Resources